Tips for sustainable living at home

 - title="Get a water saving kit for your garden">Get a garden water conservation kit

 Make your appliances more energy and water efficient

 You can reduce the amount of energy and water your standard appliances use by maintaining them properly, or by upgrading them to new, energy-efficient models.

 Learn how to reduce energy use from appliances:

 - Find power saving ENERGY STAR appliances

-- Read the BC Hydro appliance guide
+- Read tips from BC Hydro

 - Research products on Natural Resources Canada's Office of Energy Efficiency website

 You can reduce greenhouse gasses just through shopping locally.
 Locally produced products travel a significantly shorter distance to the consumer, reducing fuel consumption and greenhouse gasses